ixd-teaching/body-detection/README.md

 Body contain all data and methods with regard to a single body detected in a video snapshot, i.e. body parts and confidence score.
 The Body class also has methods for relating body parts to each other (e.g. distance between them).

 *Class BodyPart*
-BodyPart contain all data and methods with regard to a single bodypart, i.e. that is postion, speed and confidence score.
+BodyPart contain all data and methods with regard to a single bodypart (e.g. left knee), which is postion, speed and confidence score.

 *Object bodyParts*
 The object bodyParts enumerates all body parts.
 When body parts referenced we should use the names in bodyParts, e.g. 'bodyParts.leftFoot'